hydrusnetwork/hydrus/docs/filetypes.md

 | zip      | `.zip`    | `application/zip`             |       |

-[^1]: This filetype doesn't have an official or defacto media type, the one listed was made up for Hydrus.
+[^1]: This filetype doesn't have an official or de facto media type, the one listed was made up for Hydrus.